GSAS Renaissance Society of America Fellowship

 A collaboration between the Graduate School of Arts and Sciences (GSAS) and the Renaissance Society of America Fellowship (RSA) offers a unique opportunity for a GSAS doctoral student to be appointed to an RSA Fellowship.
 The 12-month Fellowship can be renewed for a total term of two (2) years and the Fellow will serve as the Book Reviews Manager for the RSA publication, Renaissance Quarterly (RQ).

-Advised by the RQ Managing Editor, Colin Macdonald, Ph.D., while collaborating with the Reviews Editor, John Decker, Ph.D., the RSA Fellow will serve approximately 18 hours per week during the calendar year administering the following responsibilities:
+Advised by the RQ Managing Editor, Ellis Light, Ph.D., while collaborating with the Reviews Editor, John Decker, Ph.D., the RSA Fellow will serve approximately 18 hours per week during the calendar year administering the following responsibilities:

 - Write 1-2 book reviews per year for the journal.